sveetch/py-css-styleguide/docs/usage/index.rst

 Create a manifest
 *****************

-You may write directly a CSS manifest but this is best to build it from a Sass source which will be able to use your project Sass settings.
+You may write directly a CSS manifest but this is better to build it from a Sass source that will be able to use your project Sass settings, so manifest can be automatically updated on each build.

 Usage samples in this documentation will only demonstrate this process using Sass sources.